• Blog

 • how to store dead letters

 An integration layer can centralize that logic and treat each destination appropriately.
+When delivery does fail permanently, you need a dead letter queue to catch and replay events—not a silent data loss.

 2. Per-tenant customization explodes combinatorics